bnoordhuis/node-iconv/README.md

 [node-buffertools](http://github.com/bnoordhuis/node-buffertools) lets you concatenate buffers painlessly.
 See the description of `buffertools.concat()` for details.

+### Dealing with untranslatable characters

+Characters are not always translatable to another encoding.
+The UTF-8 string "ça va が", for example, cannot be represented in plain 7-bits ASCII without some loss of fidelity.

+By default, node-iconv throws EILSEQ when untranslatabe characters are encountered but this can be customized.
+Quoting the `iconv_open(3)` man page:

+	//TRANSLIT
+		When  the  string  "//TRANSLIT"  is appended to tocode, transliteration is activated.
+		This means that when a character cannot be represented in the target character set, it can be approximated through one or several similarly looking characters.

+	//IGNORE
+		When the string "//IGNORE" is appended to tocode, characters that cannot be represented in the target character set will be silently discarded.

+Example usage:

+	var iconv = new Iconv('UTF-8', 'ASCII');
+	iconv.convert('ça va'); // throws EILSEQ

+	var iconv = new Iconv('UTF-8', 'ASCII//IGNORE');
+	iconv.convert('ça va'); // returns "a va"

+	var iconv = new Iconv('UTF-8', 'ASCII//TRANSLIT');
+	iconv.convert('ça va'); // "ca va"

+	var iconv = new Iconv('UTF-8', 'ASCII//TRANSLIT//IGNORE');
+	iconv.convert('ça va が'); // "ca va "

 ### EINVAL

 EINVAL is raised when the input ends in a partial character sequence.
 This is a feature,